Code-Yassine/Accounting-system/README.md

 - **Search & Filter**: Advanced document search capabilities
 - **Responsive Design**: Works on all devices and screen sizes
 - **Centralized Error Handling**: Consistent error responses across backend and frontend
+- **Auto-fields for the metadata if client select a document

 ---